 When people wonder how to keep brass jewelry from tarnishing, they are usually afraid it will be quite laborious.
 But if you clean your pieces regularly, it won’t be hard at all!
 Your jewelry care routine should start with the simple and obvious: warm water and soap.
 You probably want to collect all pieces together and do them all at once, since these will be small objects.
 Lay them all over a covered surface and prepare a container with warm water and just a tiny bit of liquid dish soap.

 Attention: do not use heavy duty cleaning products.
 If you find that your dish soap is sort of aggressive to your skin, it is probably not appropriate for this task.
 Instead, use liquid hand soap.
-Soak each piece in the soapy water, then use your fingers or the tip of cloth to remove the excess dirt.
+Soak each piece in the soapy water, then use your fingers or a tip of cloth to remove the excess dirt.
 Here, you will be getting rid of your natural skin oils that are accumulated in the jewelry.
 Sweat can be especially corrosive to some materials.
 Once you are done washing it, rinse off all the soap residue.
 Use another piece of cloth to dry it and give it a polish.

 3. It’s time for ketchup!